burcinguzel/fcc-parser-timeserver/README.md

-# Timestamp Microserver
+# Request Header Parser Microserver

 ## Overview

-Timestamp.js is the first FreeCodeCamp API project.
+headerparser.js is the second FreeCodeCamp API project.
 ## Versions

 This is first version: